kraison1/telehealth/README.md

 - **Minimize/Maximize** - Collapse chat to avatar bubble
 - **Read/Unread status** - Blue dot indicator for unread topics
 - **Pagination** - Load more topics and messages (100 per page)
+- **Close/Reopen chat** - Close chat rooms to prevent new messages
+- **Filter by status** - Filter topics by all, unread, read, or closed
+- **Role-based permissions** - Doctor, Patient, Nurse with different capabilities

 ## Tech Stack